 Because of the war, many Yemenis face difficulties accessing clean water.

 A large number of patients also have difficulty reaching the closest medical facility.

 Some patients had to travel for hours just to reach the Sabeen hospital.

-Meanwhile, Saudi’s Ministry of Culture and Information announced on Saturday that Crown Prince Mohammed bin Salman has donated $66.7m to the WHO and UN’s Children’s Fund to fight cholera in Yemen.
+Against this background, Saudi Arabia’s ministry of culture and information announced on Saturday that Crown Prince Mohammed bin Salman has donated $66.7m to the WHO and UNICEF to fight cholera in Yemen.